 The Rehabilitation Act of 1974 (Section 504) states that qualified students with disabilities are entitled to reasonable accommodations.
 If you require services, contact the Director of Disability Services (DDS).
 For more information, visit Disabilities.

-For official communication, including any communication from Milligan offices or Milligan faculty to students, the e-mail address issued by Milligan College will be the only e-mail address used.
+For official communication, including any communication from Milligan offices or Milligan faculty to students, the e-mail address issued by Milligan University will be the only e-mail address used.
 Notices sent by official Milligan e-mail will be considered adequate and appropriate communication.
 It is incumbent on students to check their official Milligan e-mail regularly.

 Emergency Alert System